hlzz/hlzz.github.io/_posts/2016-4-17-play_with_tensorflow.md

 ---
 layout: post
-title: Play with TensorFlow - Part I (初始Tensorflow - 谷歌深度学习框架)
+title: Play with TensorFlow - Part I (初识Tensorflow - 谷歌深度学习框架)
 ---

 I once developed intense interests in neural networks when I was an undergraduate.
-Though currently working on 3D reconstruction, I am still amazed and inspired by the rapid advancements in the field of deep learning (think about DeepMind and Alphago).
+Though currently working on 3D reconstruction, I am still amazed and inspired by the rapid advancements in the field of deep learning (think about DeepMind and AlphaGo).
 As Google recently open-sourced their deep learning framework [TensorFlow](https://www.tensorflow.org), which is under the active iterative development, I think it is a good time to pick up this old hobby.
-One particular reason that propels me to look at this library at this very moment is perhaps the release of version 0.8, which has involved a great deal since its first release, and the additional support of distributed computing .
+One particular reason that propels me to look at this library at this very moment is perhaps the release of version 0.8, which has involved a great deal since its first release, and the additional support of distributed computing.
 In this post (and hopefully a series of following posts...), I will document my experience with this renowned library.

 ## Installation
-One thing I like frameworks and libraried provided by big companies is that the deployment and support work is nicely done.
+One thing I like frameworks and libraries provided by big companies is that the deployment and support work is nicely done.
 The installation process didn't take me too much efforts thanks to the detailed tutorial, only that I am using a Macbook and currently GPU support can't be enabled for OSX.
 But hopefully it might be supported soon by them.